RenegadePariah/simple-shooter/README.md

 2. Installation instructions

 For windows:
-	\ndownload the files
+	download the files
-	\ninstall java on your machine
+	install java on your machine
-	\nrun “java -jar SimpleShooter.jar” in a command shell at the appropriate file location.
+	run “java -jar SimpleShooter.jar” in a command shell at the appropriate file location.

 For linux:
-	-download the files
+	download the files
-	-install java on your machine
+	install java on your machine
-	-run “java -jar SimpleShooter.jar” in a command shell at the appropriate file location.
+	run “java -jar SimpleShooter.jar” in a command shell at the appropriate file location.

 3. Game instructions